 Each new or newly retrofitted building that is not near zero energy and emissions represents an enduring liability that will need to undergo costly retrofits in the coming years.
 From affordable housing, childcare, and community, cultural and recreation centres these buildings can be enduring assets that are more inclusive and contribute to the livability of our communities.

-&lt;sup>2 Ibid.
+2 Ibid.

-&lt;sup>3 Ibid.
+3 Ibid.